-- 1. For the purpose of this Letter the following definitions apply: - A. "Authority" means the Bank of Japan (BoJ) or the Single Resolution Board (SRB); - (i) "Requested Authority" means the Authority to whom a request is made under this Letter; and - (ii) "Requesting Authority" means the Authority making a request under this Letter. - B. "Authorities" means the BoJ and the SRB; - C. "Entity" or "Entities" means any banking entity, body or group which is under the responsibility of either of the two Authorities, in accordance with Article 44 of the Bank of Japan Act, and in accordance with Article 2 of the Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism ("SRM") and a Single Resolution Fund and amending Regulation (EU) No 1093/2010 (OJ L 225, 30.7.2014, p.
+- 1. For the purpose of this Letter the following definitions apply: - A. "Authority" means the Financial Services Agency of Japan (FSA) or the Single Resolution Board (SRB); - (i) "Requested Authority" means the Authority to whom a request is made under this Letter; and - (ii) "Requesting Authority" means the Authority making a request under this Letter. - B. "Authorities" means the FSA and the SRB; - C. "Entity" or "Entities" means any banking entity, body or group which is under the responsibility of either of the two Authorities, in accordance with Article 4 of Act for Establishment of the FSA in relation to the FSA, and in accordance with Article 2 of the of the Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism ("SRM")

+and a Single Resolution Fund and amending Regulation (EU) No 1093/2010 (OJ L 225, 30.7.2014, p.
 1) (SRM Regulation), in relation to the SRB;

 - D. "Emergency Situation" means any circumstance in which the financial or operational condition of an Entity has been materially impaired, or can reasonably be expected to be materially impaired, in a manner likely to affect the cross-border operations of the Entity and requiring consultation or coordination by the Authorities; - E. "European Banking Union" means, collectively, the Participating Member States; - F. "National Competent Authorities" means a National Competent Authority designated by a participating Member State in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (OJ L 176, 27.6.2013, p.
 1.) and Directive 2013/36/EU; - G. "National Resolution Authorities" means a National Resolution Authority as defined in accordance with Article 3(1)(3) of the SRM Regulation; - H. "Non-participating Member State" means a Member State of the European Union, whose currency is not the Euro and which has not established a close cooperation in accordance with Article 7 of the Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
-63) ("Single Supervision Mechanism Regulation" or "SSM"); - I. "Other Governmental Entity" means any one of: - (i) Japan's Financial Services Agency and the Deposit Insurance Corporation of Japan; - (ii) the European Central Bank, the European Banking Authority, the National Resolution Authorities and National Competent Authorities of Participating Member States. - J. "Participating Member State" means a Member State of the European Union, whose currency is the Euro or a Member State of the European Union, whose currency is not the Euro but which has established a close cooperation in accordance with the SSM; - K. "Person" means a natural person, unincorporated association, partnership, trust, investment company, or corporation; - L. "Resolution" means actions taken by an Authority to address an Emergency Situation involving a distressed Entity, consonant with its statutory mandate, being: - (i) in respect of the BoJ for the application of its tasks referred to in paragraph 4 of Section two in accordance with the Bank of Japan Act; and - (ii) in respect of the SRB, through the application of its tasks of a single Resolution Authority as part of the SRM in accordance with the SRM Regulation.
+63) ("Single Supervision Mechanism Regulation" or "SSM"); - I. "Other Governmental Entity" means any one of: - (i) Bank of Japan and the Deposit Insurance Corporation of Japan; - (ii) the European Central Bank, the European Banking Authority, the National Resolution Authorities and National Competent Authorities of Participating Member States. - J. "Participating Member State" means a Member State of the European Union, whose currency is the Euro or a Member State of the European Union, whose currency is not the Euro but which has established a close cooperation in accordance with the SSM; - K. "Person" means a natural person, unincorporated association, partnership, trust, investment company, or corporation; - L. "Resolution" means actions taken by an Authority to address an Emergency Situation involving a distressed Entity, consonant with its statutory mandate, being: - (i) in respect of the FSA for the application of its tasks as a resolution authority, in accordance with the Act for Establishment of the FSA; and - (ii) in respect of the SRB, through the application of its tasks of a single Resolution Authority as part of the SRM in accordance with the SRM Regulation.